gwendi/craft-ai-client-js/README.md

 });
 ```

-In real-world applications, you'll probably do the same kind of thing when the agent is created and then regularly throughout the lifetime of the agent with newer data.
+In real-world applications, you'll probably do the same kind of things when the agent is created and then, regularly throughout the lifetime of the agent with newer data.

 _For further information, check the ['add context operations' reference documentation](#add-operations)._

 ### 5 - Compute the decision tree ###

-The agent has acquire a context history, we can now compute a decision tree from it!
+The agent has acquired a context history, we can now compute a decision tree from it!

 The decision tree is computed at a given timestamp, which means it will consider the context history from the creation of this agent up to this moment.
 Let's first try to compute the decision tree at midnight on July the 26th of 2016.